Invasion of France (1795): Naval crossing

-On 23 June two squadrons of nine warships (including three ships of the line and two frigates) and 60 troop transports (carrying two divisions of émigrés, totalling 3,500 men, the British 90th Regiment of Foot, 19th Regiment of Foot, 27th Regiment of Foot, as well as muskets, uniforms, shoes, food and supplies for an army of at least 40,000) set out under the command of British admirals Hood and Warren.
+On 23 June two squadrons of nine warships (including three ships of the line and two frigates) and 60 troop transports (carrying two émigré divisions, totalling 3,500 men and the British 90th, 19th, 27th Regiments of Foot, as well as muskets, uniforms, shoes, food and supplies for an army of at least 40,000) set out under the command of British admirals Hood and Warren.
 Villaret-Joyeuse left Brest and attacked Warren's squadron above Îles de Glénan on 23 June 1795, but was forced to retire quickly towards the île de Groix and lost two ships of the line.
 Linois lost an eye in this encounter, and the British retained naval superiority for the rest of the expedition.